Chinese IPO detour benefits Hong Kong only so much

-HONG KONG, July 8 (Reuters Breakingviews) - If one capital market door closes, another one typically opens.
-Hong Kong Exchanges and Clearing (0388.HK) added 5% to its equity value after Didi Global’s (DIDI.N) U.S. listing debacle prompted fears that China is making it harder for domestic companies to make their way to New York.
+HONG KONG (Reuters Breakingviews) - If one capital market door closes, another one typically opens.
+Hong Kong Exchanges and Clearing added 5% to its equity value after Didi Global’s U.S. listing debacle prompted fears that China is making it harder for domestic companies to make their way to New York.
 Beijing’s plans to crack down on overseas market debuts sound sweeping enough, however, that they will hit the Asian financial hub too.

 Xpeng’s listing marks the latest sign of success in Hong Kong Exchanges and Clearing’s three-year effort to spice up a market bogged down by stodgy financial stocks and family-run conglomerates.
 It also bolsters a claim to be an international gateway to China.